Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Rose Bay - Vaucluse - Watsons Bay, placing the area among the bottom 25% of areas assessed nationally

 Rose Bay - Vaucluse - Watsons Bay has averaged approximately 42 new dwelling approvals annually over the past five financial years, from FY-21 to FY-25.
-A total of 213 homes were approved during this period, with an additional 12 approved so far in FY-26.
-Despite a decrease in population, housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.
+During this period, a total of 213 homes were approved, with an additional 19 approved so far in FY-26.
+Despite a decline in population, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

 Frequently Asked Questions - Development